International Business

 INTERNSHIP OPPORTUNITIES

 Internship opportunities are available during the school year with businesses, non-profits, and public agencies in the Des Moines area.
-The career services team within the CBPA works to support students in finding placements.
+The career services team within the Zimpleman College of Business works to support students in finding placements.
 Summer opportunities extend to other regions of the country.
 These paid internships allow students to gain additional experience in international-related business operations.
 Students in study abroad programs are sometimes able to incorporate an internship into their time overseas.

 A REWARDING CAREER

 International business majors often enter as specialists or trainees in multi-national corporations, which may include assignments allowing for international experiences.
-Graduates are prepared to advance through specialist, supervisory and managerial ranks in multi-national corporations, international trading companies, government agencies, and international institutions such as the Export-Import Bank, World Bank, and Overseas Investment Corporation.
+Graduates are prepared to advance through specialist, supervisory and managerial ranks in multi-national corporations, international trading companies, government agencies, and international institutions such as the Export-Import Bank, World Bank, or United Nations.
 Most international business students complete a second major in a functional area such as accounting, finance, marketing, or management.
-The functional area major helps employers in placing the graduate within an organization.
+The functional area major helps employers place graduates within an organization.

 FIND OUT MORE